OmarO92/OOBank/README.md

 - A bank has a name
 - A bank also has several accounts
 - An account has an onwder and a balance
-- Accoutn types include: Checking, Investment
+- Account types include: Checking, Investment
 - There are two types of Investment accounts: Individual, Corporate.
 - Individual accounts have a withdrawal limit of 500 dollars.
 - Transactions are made on accounts